Environmental Law Lesson Plan:

 - Fisheries Act: The Fisheries Act is the federal statute responsible for the management of fish habitat.
 It manages any activities that occur near or affect fish habitat or water where fish live.
 Under the Fisheries Act the ‘harmful alteration, disruption, or destruction of fish habitat is prohibited without prior authorization’ (Section 35) and no person may pollute water frequented by fish (Section 36).
 The Fisheries Act also applies to water that is otherwise owned by the Provincial Crown.

 - Municipal Government Act: The Municipal Government Act assigns certain powers to municipalities including over zoning and subdivisions.
 Under the Act, municipalities are charged with providing services and facilities and with maintaining safe and viable communities.
-For the purposes of this problem, it is important to note that municipalities are responsible for developing a land use bylaw dividing their respective municipality into land use districts and prescribing permitted and discretionary uses for land, buildings, and development standards.
+For the purposes of this problem, it is important to note that municipalities are responsible for developing a land use bylaw, dividing their respective municipality into land use districts and prescribing permitted and discretionary uses for land, buildings, and development standards.
 The rules of each land use bylaw will differ by municipality.
-Zoning bylaws will further set out what is allowed on an individual lot including building type, height, green space etc.
+Bylaws will further set out what is allowed on an individual lot including building type, height, green space etc.

-- Environmental Protection and Enhancement Act: This is the primary act in Alberta under which regulatory requirements for air, water, land, and biodiversity are managed.
+- Environmental Protection and Enhancement Act: This is the primary act in Alberta under which regulatory requirements for air, water, land, and pollution are managed.
 It sets out certain activities which require an approval or registration before they can be started and regulates pollution.

 - Remediation Regulation: This is a regulation under the Environmental Protection and Enhancement Act which requires remediation (cleaning up) of a previously contaminated piece of land prior to issuing a remediation certificate.
 A remediation certificate is required if a landowner wants to avoid liability for the contamination.
 For the purposes of this problem, the Remediation Regulation will be important if the tank farm has contaminated the land.